joshteng/binance-testnet-liquidity-provider/README.md

-# A Sample Market Making for Binance Spot (TESTNET)
+# A Sample Market Making Bot for Binance Spot (TESTNET)

 This is an example of providing liquidity programmatically on Binance (Spot).
 It's the most basic form of market making, placing 1 limit order on each side of the order book - learn more about market making: https://www.youtube.com/watch?v=QqK6H1JPjv0